santos-ag/santos-ag/README.md

 # Gustavo Alexandre

 CTO and co-founder at **Roko Edge**.
-Systems Engineer focused on low-level systems, performance, and software close to hardware.
+Systems Engineer focused on low-level systems, performance, and deep learning.

 C++ as primary language, followed by Python.
 I enjoy building reliable systems, from kernel drivers and memory optimization to tooling and applied machine learning.